 ~/venvs/py313-base.

-On source builds with a custom prefix, the pip path reflects that prefix.
-Use python3.13 -m pip --version to confirm the install location.
+python3.13-venvand project venvs over global pip.
+For source builds with a custom prefix, the pip path reflects that prefix; usepython3.13 -m pip --versioninside the active venv to confirm the install location.

 Bootstrap Pip with get-pip.py

-For air-gapped hosts or custom builds, download the bootstrap script and review it before running with Python 3.13.
-Prefer virtual environments (or ensurepip on PPA/source builds) and only fall back to get-pip.py when other methods are blocked.
+For air-gapped hosts or custom source builds, download the bootstrap script and review it before running with Python 3.13.
+Prefer virtual environments and only fall back to get-pip.py when the venv package or source-build ensurepip path is blocked.

 curl -fsSLo get-pip.py https://bootstrap.pypa.io/get-pip.py